 The Fear of Being Alone and the Need for Support! 😟

-Of all the five great emotional wounds that occur in early childhood, abandonment is most likely the first one to arise.
+Of all the five great emotional wounds that occur in early childhood, abandonment is most likely the earliest to arise.
 These wounds (abandonment, rejection, betrayal, humiliation, injustice) are said to be great, because of all the various mental and emotional protective and overcompensating mechanisms they produce as the child grows older.

 Abandonment touches on the most fundamental of needs; SAFETY!
 This need is nurtured through the attachment bond.
 Therefore, the wound of abandonment comes from an intense feeling of helplessness caused by the physical or emotional absence of mom or dad.
 It may be real or simply felt.
+And so, at the emotional level❤ , this wound will often result in the feeling of being left on his own; hence the impression of being abandoned.

 The fear of losing the protective presence or bond with mom or dad can trigger this wound — Even if the child is placed in the custody of a trustworthy person (e.g. grandma).
 Abandonment can also come from a repeated feeling of parental disinterest; where parents pay little attention to him or his needs.
 It may also arise from a brief but traumatic event like getting lost in a large store.
 However it is caused, this wound underlies the issue of stability (support) and trust in one’s environment.
 This is a fundamental element in the psycho-emotional development of the child, and precursor of self-confidence and autonomy!